wschwab/one-of-one/README.md

 ## Limitations / Potential Gotchas

-THERE ARE NO TESTS ON THIS CONTRACT YET, USE AT YOUR OWN RISK

 Obviously, this contract doesn't work without an ENS address.
 Further, since it uses the ENS contracts, it can only be deployed on mainnet, at least for now.
 (ENS has been making strides towards deploying on an L2, and recently got an EIP to Final for a message-bridging structure called [CCIP](https://eips.ethereum.org/EIPS/eip-3668).)

 It is impossible to update roughly anything in this contract.
 The URI cannot be changed, the ENS namehash cannot be changed.
 Even the ENS contract address can't be changed.
 (Though you can change resolvers for your ENS name since ENS will be queried to see which resolver to use.)